bytedance/monitorViewer/README.md

 ## What's monitorViewer?
-MonitorViewer includes a python framework for customing monitoring scripts and a set of information dashboards.
+monitorViewer includes a python framework for customing monitoring scripts and a set of information dashboards.
 Users can easily customize their monitoring items based on monitorViewer.